 Disclosure: Some of the links you’ll encounter are affiliate links.
 If you click and buy something, I’ll get a commission.
 If you’re reading a review of some precious metals company, please understand that some of the links are affiliate links that help me pay my bills and write about what I love with no extra cost to you.
 Thank you!

-5k gold is a low-karat alloy containing only 20.85% pure gold, with the remaining 79.15% being other metals like silver, copper, and zinc.
+5k gold is a low-karat gold alloy that contains 20.85% pure gold, with the remaining 79.15% being other metals like silver, copper, and zinc.
 This minimal gold content makes it unappealing to investors and jewelry enthusiasts.

-It’s not used for investment bullion due to low gold content, and jewelry made from 5k gold is extremely rare.
-No official hallmarks exist for this non-standard alloy.
+It’s not used for making investment bullion due to low gold content, and jewelry made from 5k gold is extremely rare.
+No official hallmarks exist for this non-standard gold alloy.

 - What is 5k Gold (Definition and Meaning)?